harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/nomination.rst

 #.
 Vaults opt in to the nomination feature, becoming Operators.
 #.
 The maximum nomination an Operator can receive is bounded by their own locked collateral.
 #.
-Nominators select one or more Operators and lock their collateral balance onto the BTC Parachain.
+Nominators select one or more Operators and lock their collateral balance onto the BTC Bridge.
 #.
 Nominators can go offline and their nominated collateral will generate rewards passively.
 #.
 Operator and Nominator collateral cannot be withdrawn directly.
 Rather, withdrawals are subject to an unbonding period.
 #.
 In case of Operator failure, Nominators are returned any left-over collateral (after victim users are reimbursed).